skuldug12/networktools/README.md

 Add more documentation (?)

 # thats pretty much it
-_WHEN THERE IS NOTHING THAT FIT YOUR NEEDS, GET YOUR OWN HANDS DIRTY_
+_WHEN THERE IS NOTHING THAT FITS YOUR NEEDS, GET YOUR OWN HANDS DIRTY_